5 Tips for Taking MARTA to the Peachtree Road Race

 If you plan to take MARTA to the Peachtree Road Race, it is highly recommended that you purchase your fare as far in advance as possible, which can be done online or at any MARTA station.
 (Note that if you don’t already have a plastic Breeze Card, you’ll need to buy fare at a station.
 Current card holders can add fare online.
 Allow three hours for processing.)
 The Breeze Card machines can slow down due to an overload of processing, so purchasing in advance can save time and lines can be avoided.
-The cost of the Breeze Card is $2 starting in 2016, and one trip is $2.50.
-If you plan to ride MARTA to and from the race, purchase two trips.

 2. Peachtree Road Race MARTA Schedules and Parking

 To accommodate runners, MARTA trains will start operating by 5 a.m. on July 4 and run every 10 minutes until approximately 3 p.m.
 Runners can park and ride at a variety of stations with free daily parking or be dropped off at a MARTA station.
 Parking at Lindbergh Center is a recommended option, as shuttle buses will also be available there to take riders to the start of the race and return runners back to Lindbergh Center at the finish line.

 See MARTA Parking for other free places to park and ride the train.

 3. MARTA to the Start of the Peachtree Road Race

 There are three options to get to the start of the Peachtree Road Race on MARTA:

 Take a gold line train to the Lenox MARTA station